-We spend a considerable amount of our lives with our co-workers, they are with us every day at work and we interact with them daily so they are great people to bestow our kindness on.
-When at work we should consider how we can work and act in order to benefit ourselves and the people around us.
+We spend a considerable amount of our lives with our co-workers; they are with us every day at work and we interact with them daily so they are great people to bestow our kindness on.
+When at work we should consider how we can work and act in order to be kind to ourselves and the people around us.

-Here are 10 things you can do at work that will make your co-workers lives a bit better:
+Here are 10 kind things you can do at work that are guaranteed to make your co-workers lives a bit better:

-Give Proper Credit/Praise – everyone loves to be recognized for the hard work they do.
-If you see someone has done a great job tell them!
+5/ Give Proper Credit & Praise – everyone loves to be recognized for the hard work they do.
+If you see someone has done a great job, tell them!
 It will brighten their day and encourage their hard work.
 If your boss or co-worker asks who is responsible for a task be sure to give credit to the proper person; no one wants to work with someone that takes credit for other people’s hard work – share the accomplishments!

-Ask Others Input – if you’re having a tough time with a project or can’t figure out a next step ask one of your co-workers.
-Everyone loves to feel included and coming to them will show that you recognize the value in their ideas.
+6/ Ask For Input – if you’re having a tough time with a project or can’t figure out a next step ask one of your co-workers.
+Everyone loves to feel included and coming to them will show them that you recognize the value in their ideas.

-Respect Other People’s Time – everyone’s time should be respected.
-Don’t hover around while they finish a task, let them come to you when they have time.
+7/ Respect Other People’s Time – everyone’s time should be respected.
+Don’t hover around while they finish a task, instead let them come to you when they have time.
 And don’t take up their day with gossip or non-work related things.
-Your co workers have deadlines they have to meet and will respect and appreciate you giving them the time they need to complete their work.
+Your co-workers have deadlines they have to meet and will respect and appreciate you giving them the time they need to complete their work.

-Treat Others With Respect – it is important to respect not only other people’s time but to respect each person and treat them with dignity.
-This includes avoiding office gossip, avoiding making inappropriate jokes, and just treating everyone equally and fairly, your co-workers will respect you for it.
+9/ Treat Others With Respect – it is important to respect not only other people’s time but to respect each person and treat them with dignity.
+This includes avoiding office gossip, avoiding making inappropriate jokes, and just treating everyone equally and fairly, your co-workers will respect you for it in return.

-Be Compassionate – while work is important and is the reason you’re interacting with these individuals it is also very important to be open with your co-workers and to be compassionate and empathetic to their situation.
-If someone needs to talk or take a moment for themselves be respectful of their needs and work together toward a solution.
+10/ Be Compassionate – while work is important and is the reason you’re interacting with these individuals, it is also very important to be open with your co-workers and to be compassionate and empathetic to their situation.
+If someone needs to talk or take a moment for themselves, be respectful of their needs and work together toward a solution.
 We’re all human and if we can all be compassionate towards others it will brighten everyone’s day and make everyone’s work experience better.